cosmos/gaia/docs/gaia-tutorials/join-mainnet.md

 **You need to [install gaia](./installation.md) before you go further**

+**Gaia nodes on cosmoshub-4 take about 45 min to startup.
+The development team are evaluating [solutions](https://github.com/cosmos/cosmos-sdk/issues/7766).**

 ## Setting Up a New Node

 These instructions are for setting up a brand new full node from scratch.